Lnk016/microman/README.md

-# man
+# microman
+A man page plugin for the Micro editor.
 Something I created for personal use, decided I could upload it here.

 Adds a `man` command which displays manual pages in a new, read-only tab without leaving Micro.
 - Opens the man page in a new tab